bsstahl/CognitiveInheritance/Posts/social-media.md

     * Promoting my or other speakers/writers posts or talks, especially when I attend a talk at a conference
     * Publishing links to the code and slide-decks for my conference talks
     * Publicly whining about problems with commercial products or services
-    * Making the occasional bad joke or snarky remark, usually at the expense of some celebrity, athelete or business
+    * Making the occasional bad joke or snarky remark, usually at the expense of some celebrity, athlete or business
-    * Posting indivual photos of people I know or places I go
+    * Posting individual photos of people I know or places I go
   * Future Plans: With the move to the Fediverse, I may try to focus more completely on technology on this platform.
 Perhaps sports-related stuff should go elsewhere, maybe a photo-blog site like [PixelFed](https://pixelfed.org/)
 * Facebook:
   * How I use it: